giltesa/Game-Boy-Color-USB-C-charging-kit/README.md

-## You can get more information on my website:
+## You can get more information on my website

 [**Game Boy Color USB-C charging kit (EN)**](https://giltesa.com/en/2020/12/17/game-boy-color-usb-c-charging-kit).